Our Ministry Team

 Rev Thom Riddell is Auxiliary Minister at St. Michael’s.
 He was born in Airdrie, and has lived in Linlithgow since 1980.
 Thom is a Chartered Chemical Engineer, taking early retirement in 2008 from working full-time as an Occupational Safety Specialist for Ineos (previously BP) in Grangemouth.
 Having served Christ in various ways such as BB officer, Sunday School teacher, elder and lay Reader, he was ordained to the ministry in 1993.
 He served at Livingston: Old before coming to St. Michael’s in 1994.

-Thom is Superintendence Convenor of the Presbytery of West Lothian.
-He is a Vice-Convenor of the General Assembly’s Social Care Council, which supports and delivers social care services through Crossreach, and a member of the Judicial Proceedings Panel.
+Thom is Clerk of the Presbytery of West Lothian.
+He is Convenor of the General Assembly’s Social Care Council, which supports and delivers social care services through CrossReach.

 Thom and his wife, Joyce, enjoy spending time with their five grandchildren.
 In his ‘spare’ time Thom is a member of the Rotary Club of Linlithgow Grange, enjoys Scottish Country Dancing and plays the occasional game of golf.